Expanding Our Hearts: Grief and Kindness within Veterinary Medicine

 But too often owners blame the person in front of them, the veterinary staff.
 They aren’t actually mad at these employees.
 From experience, it’s usually a combination of a lot of complicated feelings - injured pride or embarrassment about finances or a lack of understanding of the science, but mostly I think it’s our good old friend grief (particularly anticipatory grief).

+Grief can indeed pack a punch, bringing about a myriad of emotions like fear, anger, sadness, guilt, loneliness, and isolation.
+It can also cause physiological symptoms such as chest pain and trouble sleeping.
+This is where mental health education in veterinary medicine becomes crucial.
+Understanding the stress responses in our bodies and how to regulate them can make a significant difference.
 Our brain starts to shift as our prefrontal cortex functioning (judgment, managing emotional reactions, and ability to adapt to change) decreases and our amygdala processing (fight/flight/freeze/fawn reaction, where we connect emotions to memories, and where our aggressive behavior is activated) goes into hyperdrive.
-So, our attachment center that tells us “DANGER” is ready to go, while our ability to control our emotional reaction to said danger is just kind of clumping along.
+So, our attachment center that tells us “DANGER” is ready to go, while our ability to control our emotional reaction to said danger is just kind of clumping along. |

 So here you are, a client receiving the news that your pet has a terminal diagnosis, and your brain is telling you to survive and preparing you to do so – your vision becomes focused, blood rushes to your heart and to your larger muscles, and you start breathing faster.
 It’s harder to hear.
 Physiologically speaking, game on.